PEtab-dev/PEtab/doc/tutorial.rst

   containing any form of STAT5A.

 * *noiseFormula* is used to describe the formula for the measurement noise.
-Together with *noiseDistribution*\ it defines the noise model.
+Together with *noiseDistribution*, it defines the noise model.
 In this example, we assume additive normally distributed measurement noise.
   In this scenario, ``noiseParameter1_{observableId}`` is the standard deviation of the measurement noise.
 Parameters following this naming scheme are expected to be overridden in a measurement-specific manner in the *noiseParameters* column of the measurement table (see below).

-* *observableTransformation* defines the scale in which model observable and measurement data are compared.
-Here, we assume a linear scale.
-Other transformations, such as log10 can also be used.

 2.3 Specifying measurements
 ---------------------------